 Know that you aren’t in this alone.
 Compass Self Storage has put together a primer that should shed some light on what options you have to tackle housing deadlines and technical complications.
-We also short-term and long-term storage options to help ease your stress in the way that’s best for you.
+We also have a few short-term and long-term storage suggestions to help ease your stress.

 What are the Most Common New Home Construction Delays?

 There are several possible contributing factors to delayed new home construction.
 Some of the most common include difficult weather, a shortage of supplies, and unanticipated design changes.